 What if nothing is working?

 When you are willing to debate the matter, some people will feel that they have a good chance of convincing you that you are wrong–and thus will continue with their objections ad infinitum.
 Sometimes a person is not really interested in hearing your reasons, but only wants to keep “wearing you down” until you do things their way.
-If it’s just an emotional response that they are having, and they can’t give any reasons for it (or keep giving ‘bad’ reasons one after another as soon as you answer, without any intention of stopping or listening to you), then you might be better off with doing things like using humor, avoiding the issue or making the subject off-bounds.
+If it’s just an emotional response that they are having, and they can’t give any reason for it (or keep giving ‘bad’ reasons one after another as soon as you answer, without any intention of stopping or listening to you), then you might be better off with doing things like using humor, avoiding the issue or making the subject off-bounds.

 Express confidence in your decision while being as diplomatic as possible (depending upon who you’re talking to).
 Once they realize that there is no chance of dissuading you, then they may give up the argument, or at least tone it down.
 Repeat the same statement every time the issue comes up.
 Eventually it will get through.